Research projects

 Project Description

-While canonization has mostly been investigated as a stable result or outcome and with regard to a small number of canonized works, the project looks at canon formation as a dynamic process with a special interest in the ‘patterns of canon formation’.
-The following objects shall be achieved: (a) Detecting relevant patterns of canon formation as part of social practices, (b) unfolding a framework of the temporality of such patterns, and (c) correlating the processes of canon formation as social practice with processes of retextualization.
+While canonization has mostly been investigated as a stable result or outcome and with regard to a limited number of canonized works, this project will instead explore canon formation as a dynamic process and place special focus on ‘patterns of canon formation’.
+The aim of the project is to achieve the following objectives: (a) Detecting relevant patterns of canon formation as part of social practices; (b) establishing a framework for the temporality of such patterns; and (c) connecting the processes of canon formation as social practice with those of retextualization.

 Responsible PI